wyattscarpenter/knowledge-lamborghini/readme.md

 ### Negative features

 * NO special sigil, all commands are invoked as they are written here.
 All commands are case-insensitive.
-* NO versioning, uptime, or stability guarantees.
-I keep the version number at 0.1.0 and commit broken features directly to master as I work on them.
+* NO uptime, or stability guarantees.
+I commit broken features directly to master as I work on them.
 I may or may not have the bot running at any given time.
+  * However, this bot is also published on npmjs.org, and only non-broken versions should make it up there.
 * NO particular security guarantees.
 While there's no particular reason to think data stored in the bot is INsecure, it is just stored in plaintext on a server somewhere.
 So I wouldn't recommend putting critical secrets in there.
 * NO automatic testing paradigm, because I didn't think about how easy it would be to do that until I had built all the features.